Medicare Advantage vs. Medigap

 - Plan availability

-- Not all plans — either Medicare Advantage or Medigap — are available in all areas.
-Make sure you are comparing the plans that are available where you live.
+- Not all plans — Medicare Advantage or Medigap — are available in all areas.
+Make sure you compare the plans that are available where you live.

 - Your medical conditions